Deportation Rights and Appeals in Qatar

 - Do not resist deportation physically.
 This will result in additional criminal charges.

 - Do not leave without collecting your entitlements.
-File claims for unpaid wages before departure.
+File claims for unpaid wages and end-of-service benefits before departure.

 - Do not assume you have no rights.
-Even deportees have legal protections and the right to appeal.
+Even deportees have legal protections and the right to appeal through the courts.